mhistiak3/link-sharing-application/README.md

 ### Set Up Environment Variables

 A `.env` file is required to run the project locally.
-This includes the Appwrite configuration details like the project ID, database, and API endpoints.
+This includes Appwrite configuration details like the project ID, database, and API endpoints.

 Create a `.env` file in the root directory with the following content: